-My academic research articles and publications are listed below
+The academic research articles and publications I have written are listed below

 Schroer S, Kanaan M, MacPherson H and Adamson J (2011).
 Acupuncture for depression: exploring model validity and the related issue of credibility in the context of designing a pragmatic RCT.
 CNS Neuroscience and Therapeutics